 How Is Psychotic Depression Treated?

 Usually, treatment for psychotic depression is given in a hospital setting.
-That way, the patient has close follow-up with mental health professionals.
-Different medications are used to stabilize the person's mood, including combinations of antidepressants and antipsychotic medications.
+That way, the patient has close monitoring by mental health professionals.
+Different medications are used to stabilize the person's mood, typically including combinations of antidepressants and antipsychotic medications.

 Antipsychotic drugs affect neurotransmitters that allow communication between nerve cells in areas of the brain that regulate our ability to perceive and organize information about the world around us.
 There are a number of antipsychotic, or neuroleptic, medications commonly used today.
 These include risperidone, olanzapine, quetiapine, aripiprazole, ziprasidone, and asenapine.
 Each drug has unique side effects and may differ in its clinical efficacy profile.
 Usually, though, these drugs are better tolerated than earlier antipsychotics.